guinhx/NimbleMock/docs/performance.md

 | **NSubstitute** | 2,163 ns | 2.82 KB |
 | **NimbleMock** | **585 ns** | **0.53 KB** |

-**NimbleMock is 3x faster than Moq and 3.7x faster than NSubstitute in verification.**
+**NimbleMock is 3× as fast as Moq and 3.7× as fast as NSubstitute in verification.**

 *Benchmarks: .NET 8.0.22, x64, RyuJIT AVX2, Windows 11*